bbakersmith/WP-Plumber/README.md

 **THIS PLUGIN IS NOT YET READY FOR PUBLIC USE**

-WP Plumber is an MVC plugin for Wordpress.
+WP Plumber is an MVC plugin for Wordpress that attempts to utilize the best parts of Wordpress: admin UI elements, easy database setup, plugin ecosystem, broad support, media management and image conversion, while freeing the developer from the Wordpress Loop and assumed routing.

-WP Plumber attempts to utilize the best parts of Wordpress: admin UI elements, easy database setup, plugin ecosystem, broad support, media management and image conversion, while freeing the developer from the Wordpress loop by providing leverages WP Router to provide a concise, flexible, routing interface; integrates tightly with Pods to provide highly customizable and easily accessible data models; supports basic php view templates out of the box, and can easily by integrated with user-defined view templating libraries or functions.
+WP Plumber leverages WP Router to provide a concise, flexible, routing interface; integrates tightly with Pods to provide highly customizable and easily accessible data models; supports basic php view templates out of the box, but can easily by integrated with external templating libraries.

 - [Installation](#installation)